amanita-online/amanita-online.github.io/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 5  # Order that this section will appear.

-title = "Deep and Quality Sleep" subtitle = "without nightmares, frequent awakenings and without medication!"
+title = "Get the best quality sleep without medication" subtitle = "Nearly 30% of the adult population have a sleep disorder.
+Sleeping well directly affects your mental and physical health.
+Amanita Transdermal Patch will help you sleep better and be more energetic and productive during the day."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.